Parthiv Patel

-Parthiv Ajay Patel (born 9 March 1985) is a former Indian professional cricketer, wicketkeeper-batsman, and was a member of the Indian national cricket team.
+Parthiv Ajay Patel (born 9 March 1985) is a former Indian professional cricketer, wicketkeeper-batsman, who played for the Indian national cricket team.
 He is a left-handed batsman and played for Gujarat in domestic cricket.
-Having lost a finger at the age of 9, he initially found it hard to keep wickets, but after enough practice, he was used to it.
-When Parthiv played for the Indian team in 2002, he became the youngest wicket-keeper to represent a country in Tests.
-With the emergence of MS Dhoni as wicketkeeper-batsman, Parthiv Patel's chance of becoming the first choice keeper for India faded away.
+Having lost a finger at the age of 6, he initially found it hard to keep wickets, but after enough practice, he got used to it.
+When Patel played for the Indian team in 2002, he became the youngest wicket-keeper to represent a country in Tests.
+He was a part of the Indian squad which won the 2016 Asia Cup.

 In December 2020, Patel announced his retirement from all forms of cricket.
 After his retirement, Patel joined Mumbai Indians as a Talent Scout.
+He is also now seen as a commentator in the Indian Premier League and International Matches too.

+In November 2024, Patel was appointed as the assistant and batting coach of Gujarat Titans for the upcoming season of the Indian Premier League.

 Domestic career

 Patel led the Gujarat side in the 2016–17 Ranji Trophy.
 Beating Odisha and Jharkhand in the quarterfinal and semifinal, the team reached the final for only the second time.
 In the final in January, they met defending champions Mumbai in Indore.
 Patel scored 90 in the first inning and 143 in the second and helped beat Gujarat to win its first Trophy.
 Patel's 143 was the highest in a successful chase in a Ranji Trophy final.
-The win also made Gujarat the first team and Patel the first captain to have won all three major domestic titles.
+The win also made Gujarat the first team and Patel the first captain to have won all three major titles in domestic cricket in India.

 In July 2018, he was named as the captain for India Green for the 2018–19 Duleep Trophy.
 In October 2019, he was named as the captain of India B for the 2019–20 Deodhar Trophy.